dictyBase/RNA-Export/README.md

 ## Feedback from EBI
 RNAcentral is based on ncRNAs entries in ENA.
 Dicty sequences might have been already submitted to INSDC databases.

 Searching in the non-coding ENA domain "Dictyostelium discoideum", it retrieves 3971 results.
-I digged in and this is what I found:
+I dug in and this is what I found:

 From these,